dennisgakuha1/data_analysis_sales_1/README.md

 Charts & Visualizations Requirements
 To better understand trends and patterns in the data, the following visualizations are created:

-Daily Trend for Total Orders
+-Daily Trend for Total Orders
-Hourly Trend for Total Orders
+-Hourly Trend for Total Orders
-Percentage of Sales by Pizza Category
+-Percentage of Sales by Pizza Category
-Percentage of Sales by Pizza Size
+-Percentage of Sales by Pizza Size
-Total pizza Sales by Pizza Category
+-Total pizza Sales by Pizza Category
-Top sellers and bottom sellers
+-Top sellers and bottom sellers